iricigor/GetFolderAge/Get-FolderAge.md

 ```

 ### -OutputFile
-A string specifying file name which will be used for output.
+A string specifying file name which will be used for output in addition to screen (or pipeline) output.
-If not specified, there will be no file output generated.
 This is especially useful for long running commands.
 Each folder as soon as processed will be stored in the file.
+This can be also used for restarting the script, if it gets interrupted before it finishes all folders.
+Just specify the same input and output files, and script will skip already processed folders!
+If this parameter is not specified, there will be no file output generated.

 ```yaml
 Type: String